 Title IX Policy

 The Division of Human Resources is responsible for overseeing and administering ECSU's Title IX Program.
 Title IX of the Education Amendments of 1972 is a federal law that protects students, employees, and third parties (such as vendors, parents, etc.) from sex discrimination.
 This law prohibits discrimination in academics, admissions, athletics, employment, financial aid, housing, and other education programs or activities based on sex.
 Sex discrimination also includes sexual harassment (i.e. unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature) and sexual assault.
 Elizabeth City State University has designated five individuals who are tasked with ensuring compliance with Title IX regulations.
 Any individual who believes that they have experienced sex discrimination should immediately consult with the University Title IX Coordinator or a Title IX Deputy Coordinator for assistance.
 Contact information for these individuals can be found below and on the attached Title IX informational flyer.

-Complaints of sex discrimination or sexual harassment may be filed by completing the attached Title IX grievance form and forwarding it to Mr. James Dockery, University Title IX Coordinator.
+Complaints of sex discrimination or sexual harassment may be filed by completing the Title IX grievance form and forwarding it to Atty.
+Kathryn Underwood-Melton, University Title IX Coordinator.
 It can also be filled out electronically.
 Complainants are encouraged to report alleged incidents in a timely manner.
 The University is committed to implementing prompt and appropriate remedies to prevent sex discrimination and/or harassment along with its effects.
 An impartial investigation will be conducted and the complainant and the accused will be notified in writing of the findings within sixty (60) calendar days from receipt of the written complaint unless the sixty (60) day period has been waived and the grievant has acknowledged such waiver.
 The waiver and acknowledgement shall be in writing.
 A complainant may withdraw a complaint at any time in writing to the Director of Human Resources.

 To the extent possible, the University will keep the complaint and investigation confidential.
 In some situations, the University may not be able to provide information about the nature of sanctions assessed, if any, due to privacy rights.